hansidm/mcs-noise-audit/README.md

 ### 3. Computing accuracy with 95% confidence intervals

-The code in `rq2.py` will compute accuracy scores when considering, at a time, one annotator's labels as predictions against the modal ground-truth.
+The code in `rq2.py` will compute accuracy scores when considering, at a time, one annotator's labels as predictions against the modal ground-truth constructed with the remaining annotators' labels.
 In addition, it will compute the 95% confidence interval assuming normal distribution.

 ```
 python rq2.py dataset-id